Farrier: Work

+James Blurton, 2005 World Champion Farrier, said, "Farriery is all about technique and getting the horse to do the work for you.
+It is not a wrestling match."

 A farrier's routine work is primarily hoof trimming and shoeing.
 In ordinary cases, trimming each hoof so it retains proper foot function is important.
 If the animal has a heavy work load, works on abrasive footing, needs additional traction, or has pathological changes in the hoof or conformational challenges, then shoes may be required.
 Additional tasks for the farrier include dealing with injured or diseased hooves and application of special shoes for racing, training, or "cosmetic" purposes.
 Horses with certain diseases or injuries may need remedial procedures for their hooves, or need special shoes.

+Traditionally, farriers worked in premises such as forges with yards where they could hot-shoe a number of horses.
+Changes in the industry including the introduction of electric grinders, gas-powered portable forges, ready-made shoes, and plastic stick-on shoes, have now made travelling to individual clients possible.

 Tools used

 Qualifications

 In countries such as the United Kingdom, people other than registered farriers cannot legally call themselves a farrier or carry out any farriery work (in the UK, this is under the Farriers (Registration) Act 1975).
 The primary aim of the act is to "prevent and avoid suffering by and cruelty to horses arising from the shoeing of horses by unskilled persons".

 However, in other countries, such as the United States, farriery is not regulated, no legal certification exists, and qualifications can vary.
-In the US, four organizations - the American Farrier's Association (AFA), the Guild of Professional Farriers (GPF), the Brotherhood of Working Farriers, and the Equine Lameness Prevention Organization (ELPO) - maintain voluntary certification programs for farriers.
+In the US, four organizations—the American Farrier's Association (AFA), the Guild of Professional Farriers (GPF), the Brotherhood of Working Farriers, and the Equine Lameness Prevention Organization (ELPO)—maintain voluntary certification programs for farriers.
 Of these, the AFA's program is the largest, with about 2800 certified farriers.
 Additionally, the AFA program has a reciprocity agreement with the Farrier Registration Council and the Worshipful Company of Farriers in the UK.

 Within the certification programs offered by the AFA, the GPF, and the ELPO, all farrier examinations are conducted by peer panels.
 The farrier examinations for these organizations are designed so that qualified farriers may obtain a formal credential indicating they meet a meaningful standard of professional competence as determined by technical knowledge and practical skills examinations, length of field experience, and other factors.
 Farriers who have received a certificate of completion for attending a farrier school or course may represent themselves as having completed a particular course of study.
 Sometimes, usually for purposes of brevity, they use the term "certified" in advertising.